Mathias231/Guestbook-Old/README.md

 git clone https://github.com/Mathias231/Guestbook.git
 ```

-To start the server you must open a new terminal and locate into server folder
+To start the server you must open a new terminal and locate yourself to the server folder

 ```
 cd server